-Suicide Treatement & Recovery in Integrated Behavioral Health (STRIBH)
+Suicide Treatment & Recovery in Integrated Behavioral Health (STRIBH)

 As a design researcher, I support the STRIBH team (also known as The Connections Study) in co-designing a new intervention to support suicide treatment and recovery in integrated behavioral health (IBH) settings.
 I create research protocols, lead primary data collection, and guide the team through the design process.